 They only serve vegetarian food so good to take note if you are an avid meat eater.
 But it is different every day and is served with rice or bread, and on my favourite days, poppadoms!

 When you arrive you are assigned a karma yoga duty which can range from sweeping the floors to helping out in the juice bar.
 There are a variety of chores you can help out with.

 Free time is between breakfast and the 2pm lecture.
 You are allowed to leave the ashram at this time.
-You can find peace overlooking the lake, sit in the temple, or my favourite activity, enjoying the local tea shop with banana cake and a mug of chai tea!
+You can find peace overlooking the lake or sit in the temple.

 Alternatively, there are yoga coaching and meditation sessions at this time.
 Here you can get some general advice, or perfect a pose you are working on.